Create A Database Project From Existing SQL Database

 • SQL Server 2014 or higher

-Add database to Visual Studio SQL Server Object Explorer
+Add database to Visual Studio SQL server object explorer

 Browse a server from the list and give credentials.
-Also choose a database for the project.
+Also, choose a database for the project.

-Right click the database and choose “Create New Project” to proceed.
+Right-click the database and choose “Create New Project” to proceed.

-You can choose the import permissions option to get all database related permissions, if needed.
+You can choose the import permissions option to get all database-related permissions if needed.

 This will take some time to create all database objects.
-Click “Finish” button to complete the process.
+Click the “Finish” button to complete the process.

-Database project is created in the specified folder.
+The database project is created in the specified folder.

 You can open the project and see the structure.